The Believer and the Unbeliever Joint in Business

 “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”.2 Corinthians 6:14

-The Lord in His mercy and wisdom gives a warning against any kind of association with unbelievers that would place the Christian in situations where he may find himself pressured or forced to compromise principle.
+The Lord in His mercy and wisdom gives a warning against any kind of association with unbelievers that would place the Christian in situations where he may find himself pressured or forced to compromise his principles, faith and lifestyle.

 If a believer is truly seeking to honor the Lord through the business, conflict with the unbelieving business partner is unavoidable.
 “Can two walk together, except they be agreed?”
 (Amos 3:3).
 How can one find a common denominator between the two?
 Between: righteousness and unrighteousness, light and darkness, and finally faith and infidelity.

 The principle of separation with the unbelievers is not new but was also taught in the Old Testament (Exodus 34:16; Deuteronomy 7:1–3).
 The differences between the believer and non-believer are great in ideals and conduct and it is not wise to enter into any binding relationship with each other, whether in business or marriage.